CurveDocs/curve-docs/docs/lending/contracts/secondary-mp.md

 !!!info "Setting Parameters"
     `target_utilization`, `low_ratio`, and `high_ratio` are set when deploying the contract.
 The values can later only be changed by the `admin` of the contract.
 For more, see here: [`set_parameters`](#set_parameters).

+    Also, the `A` parameter has nothing to do with the amplification coefficient used in Curve AMMs.

 ---